-Translation of Foreign Currency-Assets and liabilities of our businesses whose functional currency is other than the U.S. dollar are translated into U.S. dollars using currency exchange rates at the balance sheet date.
+Translation of Foreign Currency-Assets and liabilities of our businesses whose functional currencies are other than the U.S. dollar are translated into U.S. dollars using currency exchange rates at the balance sheet date.
 Revenues and expenses are translated at average currency exchange rates during the period.
 Foreign currency translation gains and losses are reported as a component of accumulated other comprehensive loss.
 Gains and losses resulting from foreign currency transactions are included in earnings as incurred.

 Note 3.
-Divestiture
+Revenue from Contracts with Customers